Manojkl/Cost_To_Consumers-CTC/InterestingFacts/Readme.md

 🧠 The mindset becomes most resistant to change after 35–40, but meaningful transformation is always possible through intense self-reflection, education, therapy, or life-altering events.

-Let me know if you'd like brain imaging or psychology study references behind this.